-They hardly mix up with the cats.
+They hardly mix up with cats.
 It’s usually a bad idea to keep both a cat and a Jack Russell dog inside the house.

 Jack terriers experience separation anxiety very quickly.
 Turning on the radio for your Jack Russell next time you leave the house will help keep it calm.

-British explorers Ranulph and Ginny Fiennes travelled to the far ends of the Earth, often with their Jack Russell terrier, Bothy, in tow.
+British explorers Ranulph and Ginny Fiennes traveled to the far ends of the Earth, often with their Jack Russell terrier, Bothy, in tow.
 In 1982, Bothy became the first dog to go to both the North and South Poles.

-A Jack Russell terrier’s white coat has been linked to the pigmentation genes associated with deafness.
+A Jack Russell Terrier’s white coat has been linked to the pigmentation genes associated with deafness.
 If you are the owner of a Jack Russell terrier, it’s always recommended that your dog has routine check-ups to ensure the quality of his health.

 This breed is also one of the most successful “working” dogs in Hollywood with roles such as Eddie in the long-running sitcom Frasier, Milo in The Mask, Friday in Hotel for Dogs, and as the dog in The Artist.